faircloth/mean_todo_app/README.md

-# angular-basics
+# MEAN-stack todo app
 This is an app built using MongoDb, ExpressJS, AngularJS, and Node to learn the MEAN stack.

-# visit http://mean-todo.surge.sh to see the todoListApp
+Visit http://mean-todo.surge.sh to see the todoListApp.